 Off-the-shelf cord blood units (CBUs) are a rich source of cells for use in the development of allogeneic cell and gene therapies.
 However, CBUs with the characteristics you need may be spread across multiple cord blood banks.
 Understanding which cord blood banks have the CBUs that meet your requirements is a challenge.
 And qualifying and contracting with each one takes time and resources.

-We provide access to cryopreserved cord blood units for non-clinical, clinical and commercial use
+Access cryopreserved cord blood units for non-clinical, clinical and commercial use

 |Clinical and commercial use||Non-clinical use|